cloudogu/k8s-ops-ansible/README.md

 Kubernetes deployment automated using ansible.

-For now, works for Ubuntu Hosts only.
+For now, works for Ubuntu and CentOS Hosts only.
 The client has to be a Mac (Check for `when: ansible_distribution == "MacOSX"` and add additional tasks for installing tool on e.g. ubuntu)